jinantonic/RW-Lab-3/problem-3/README.md

 ![Sketch](/images/m1.png)

 This is the overall look of the timer application and extra features are added.
 As you can see in the image above, the background colour dropdown menu is replaced with a colour input palette.
-In addition to that, a new button shaped like a child is created which will create children notes which are identical to the parent.
+In addition to that, a new button shaped like a child is created which will create children notes.

 </br>